Upcoming Readings

 & we are welcomed with drink & food & games

-where there are no borders in our spirit & thus the flow of life is in our nameshome, where no one SAYS i love you
+where there are no borders in our spirit & thus the flow of life is in our names

 because it’s never a question to be answered